-Education Tracts with the lowest education score are located south/southeastern portions of the city.
-According to the 2020 Regional AI, all of the schools in Lemon Grove are considered Title I schools.
-To be considered for Title 1 school funds, at least 40 percent of the students must be considered low-income.
-Employment Serioladi da Tom Illidollido.
-Tracks with the lowest employment score are located in the northern portion of the City, which coincides with the highest poverty rates, minority populations and lowest income.
-The most recent unemployment rates published by the California Employment and Development Department (April 2021) show that Lemon Grove's unemployment rate is higher than the County (6.7 percent and 9.3 percent, respectively).
-Transportation Lemon Grove's score All Transit Performance score of 7.9 was the highest for the Urban County.
+Education Tracts with the lowest education score are

+located south/southeastern portions of the

+city.

+According to the 2020 Regional AI, all of the schools in Lemon Grove are

+considered Title I schools.
+To be

+considered for Title 1 school funds, at

+least 40 percent of the students must be

+considered low-income.

+Employment

+Tracks with the lowest employment score

+are located in the northern portion of the

+City, which coincides with the highest

+poverty rates, minority populations and lowest income.

+The most recent unemployment rates

+published by the California Employment

+and Development Department (April 2021) show that Lemon Grove's

+unemployment rate is higher than the

+County (6.7 percent and 9.3 percent,

+respectively).

+Transportation

+' Lemon Grove's score All Transit

+Performance score of 7.9 was the highest

+for the Urban County.
 The County's score was lower at 5.3.
-Lemon Grove has a higher proportion of commuters that use transit (4.45 percent) than the County (3.28 percent).
-Most of the City is located furthest from employment opportunities.
-The northern portion of the City has the highest job proximity indices.
-Environmental Tracks with the lowest environmental score are located in the northern portion of the City, which coincides with the highest poverty rates, minority populations and lowest income.
-Using CalEnviroScreen, Lemon Grove had relative low scores (range 19-39) compared to other neighboring cities like Chula Vista (range 7-49), but much higher than Poway (range 3-16).
-Disproportionate Housing Needs 35 percent of owner-occupied households and 64 percent of renter-occupied households have a housing problem.
-White renter-households have the highest rate of housing problems in the City at 38.6 percent

-0 15 1 Cost Burden Black, Hispanic and "Other" renter- households have the highest rate of cost burden at 64 percent, 60 percent and 72 percent respectively.
-Elderly and large households renter- households also experience high cost burden.
-The highest concentration of renter- and owner-households experiencing cost burdens are located on the Northwestern and Southeastern census tracts within the City.More than 1/3 of owner households in most tracts in this area experience housing cost burdens.
-These census tracts also have high minority concentration and low and moderate income households.
-Over Crowding 8 percent of households in Lemon Grove are living in overcrowded conditions compare to 6.7 percent in the County.
-Overcrowded households are located in Substandard Conditions the southern part of the City Ave.
-It is estimated that about 7 percent of homes in Lemon Grove are in substandard condition.
-Dependent on the tract, between 74%- 96% of the housing stock in Lemon Grove was built prior to 1990 and may be susceptible to deterioration.
-Displacement Risk The westerly portion of Lemon Grove is identified as becoming gentrified and could be vulnerable to displacement.
-Census tracts in the northern portion of the City have experienced the highest increases in gross rents but have also experienced the lowest change in median income.
-These census tracts continue to have a highest proportion of cost- burdened renters and are at risk of displacement.
+Lemon Grove has a higher proportion of

+commuters that use transit (4.45 percent)

+than the County (3.28 percent).

+Most of the City is located furthest from

+employment opportunities.
+The northern

+portion of the City has the highest job proximity indices.

+proximity indices.

+Environmental Tracks with the lowest environmental

+Tracks with the lowest environmental score are located in the northern portion

+of the City, which coincides with the

+highest poverty rates, minority

+populations and lowest income.

+Using CalEnviroScreen, Lemon Grove Landard Le

+had relative low scores (range 19-39) compared to other neighboring cities like

+Chula Vista (range 7-49), but much higher

+than Poway (range 3-16).

+Disproportionate Housing Needs than Poway (range 3-16).35 percent of owner-occupied households

+Disproportionate Housing Needs than Poway (range 3-16).
+35 percent of owner-occupied households and 64 percent of renter-occupied

+Disproportionate Housing Needs than Poway (range 3-16).
+35 percent of owner-occupied households and 64 percent of renter-occupied households have a housing problem.

+Disproportionate Housing Needs than Poway (range 3-16).
+35 percent of owner-occupied households and 64 percent of renter-occupied

+Cost Burden Plack Hispania and "Other" restor

+Black, Hispanic and "Other" renter- households have the highest rate of cost

+burden at 64 percent, 60 percent and 72

+percent respectively.

+Elderly and large households renter-

+households also experience high cost burden.

+The highest concentration of renter- and

+owner-households experiencing cost

+burdens are located on the Northwestern

+and Southeastern census tracts within the

+City.More than 1/3 of owner households in most tracts in this area experience

+housing cost burdens.
+These census

+tracts also have high minority

+concentration and low and moderate

+Over Crowding income households.8 percent of households in Lemon Grove

+are living in overcrowded conditions

+compare to 6.7 percent in the County.

+Overcrowded households are located in

+Outrates dand Oan ditions the southern part of the City Ave.

+Substandard Conditions It is estimated that about 7 percent of homes in Lemon Grove are in

+substandard condition.

+• Dependent on the tract, between 74%-

+96% of the housing stock in Lemon Grove

+was built prior to 1990 and may be

+Displacement Risk susceptible to deterioration.
+The westerly portion of Lemon Grove is

+identified as becoming gentrified and

+could be vulnerable to displacement.

+Census tracts in the northern portion of the City have any arian and the high part

+the City have experienced the highest increases in gross rents but have also

+experienced the lowest change in median

+income.
+These census tracts continue to

+have a highest proportion of cost-

+burdened renters and are at risk of displacement.